Creative ai accelerator program: Frequently Asked Questions

 -

 Preference is given to Native Hawaiian applicants, but anyone 15–26 can apply.
+Be honest about your identity on the application — we’re not checking anyone’s family tree, just trying to serve our community.

 -

 You need to be between 15 and 26 by June 1, 2026.
-That range is wider than most programs on purpose.
-We want high schoolers, college students, and early-career young adults learning together.
+That range is wider than most programs on purpose — we want high schoolers, college students, and early-career young adults learning together.

 -